-In Yesterday’s Post I described my marathon checklist – everything I set out the day before the marathon.
-Today I will revisit that checklist, set everything out, charge up the watch/ipod, and make sure everything on the list is where it should be.
+In Yesterday’s post I described my marathon checklist – everything I set out the day before the marathon.
+Today I will revisit that checklist, set everything out, charge up the watch, and make sure everything on the list is where it should be.

 4. Visualise Marathon Day

 All visualising involves is talking yourself through the marathon day in your head.
-Close your eyes and start with waking up (what time is the alarm going off at), then your breakfast, getting dressed, meeting others at the start, the starting gun.
-Picture yourself running through various stages, who you will see along the route, the finish line, where you go afterwards, etc etc. Knowing what to expect tomorrow and visualising the day in your head can work wonders for so many of us.
+Close your eyes and picture yourself waking up (what time is the alarm going off at), then your breakfast, getting dressed, meeting others at the start, the starting gun.
+Imagine yourself running through various stages, who you will see along the route, the finish line, where you go afterwards, etc etc. Knowing what to expect tomorrow and visualising the day in your head can work wonders for so many of us.

 5. Go to bed Early